Code Capsules

 Obsidian syncs locally.
 Joplin has a clean self-hosted server.
 Logseq stores to a plain-text folder.
 These tools are designed with local-first or self-hostable architectures, which means self-hosting is the design intent, not an afterthought.
 For personal or team knowledge management, the operational overhead is low and the control you gain over your organisation’s data is worth it.

 Jellyfin, Plex, and Home Assistant are genuinely excellent self-hosted applications.
 They are designed for home infrastructure, have active communities, and the managed alternatives are either non-existent or severely limited.
 If your use case is personal media or home automation, self-hosting is the obvious and correct choice.
-These applications reward the investment and rarely become the operational headaches that production workloads do.

 Every self-hosted service is a background responsibility.
 Container updates, certificate renewals, backup verification, storage monitoring, and security patches: none of these are difficult individually, but collectively they create a non-trivial operational burden.
 Ask yourself honestly how consistently you will run the following across your entire stack: